jenjohnson7/NounVerbAssociator/server/README.md

 If this is the first time you have run the database server, the database will be empty.
 You can open it with

-`mongoimport --db film-explorer --collection movies --jsonArray movies.json --port 5000`
+`mongoimport --db noun-verb --collection version# --jsonArray movies.json --port 5000`

 Now start the server